agonzalezro/polo/README.md

   is not defined.
 - **author**: this will override the default author in the config file.

-This is one auto explainable example:
+This is one auto explainable example (Pelican):

     Title: My super title
     Date: 2010-12-03 10:20